David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * Personnel work is prepared thoroughly, strictly through many rounds and steps, impartially and objectively; ensuring no opportunists are included while not missing talented individuals.
 * Spreading false information is a violation of the law, harming political stability; citizens need to be alert and filter for official information.

+**Allegation:** Claims that soliciting public opinion on the 14th Party Congress draft documents is "formalistic," "fake democracy," or "demagogic"; asserts the documents are "copied," "clichéd," and "ignore limitations."
+* Soliciting opinions is organized systematically, widely, and substantively (including via the VNeID app), demonstrating the Party's receptiveness and the people's mastery.
+* The documents are built on scientific foundations, looking straight at the truth, acknowledging limitations, and proposing strategic breakthroughs for the new era.
+* Denying the value of the documents is a tactic to lower the Party's prestige and sabotage the Congress.

 **18. On Populism:**

 **Allegation:** Exploits crowd psychology, uses demagogic slogans and empty promises to lure the masses, attacks the government, and divides the people from the Party.